Little Rock police to overhaul no-knock drug raid policies

 After police obtained the warrant, indoor footage provided by Talley showed officers blew open his door and raided his apartment.
 The search warrant inventory shows police found a “green leafy substance,” scales, baggies and “paperwork,” but no cocaine.

-Talley’s lawyer, Michael Laux, said the suit has been withdrawn and will likely be filed again later with more complainants.
+Talley’s lawyer, Mike Laux, said the suit has been withdrawn and will be filed again later, possibly with more complainants .

 Humphrey said the new policies were enacted from a desire to improve best practices.